Contents

 Detailed History of Tower of London | Timeline, Events, & More

-• 1066: William the Conqueror invades England, claims the throne, and orders the construction of a formidable fortress on the north bank of the River Thames, giving birth to the Tower of London.
+• 1066: William the Conqueror invades England, claiming the throne and initiating the construction of a fortress on the River Thames, which becomes the Tower of London.

 History of the Tower of London explained